Jimut123/jimutmap/README.md

 #### Need for hacking and scraping satellite data

 Well it's good (best in the world) satellite images, we just need to give the coordinates (Lat,Lon, and zoom) to get your dataset of high resolution satellite images!
-Create your won dataset and apply ML algorithms :')
+Create your own dataset and apply ML algorithms :')

 #### Some of the example images downloaded :